isc-projects/kea/doc/guide/dhcp4-srv.rst

    } // end of Dhcp4
    }

-As you see in the example, it is possible to mix shared and regular ("plain") subnets.
+As demonstrated in the example, it is possible to mix shared and regular ("plain") subnets.
 Each shared network must have a unique name.
 This is similar to the ID for subnets, but gives administrators more flexibility.
 It is used for logging, but also internally for identifying